SummaryRead the full fact sheet

 Symptoms you may experience if you develop vaginal thrush include:

-- vaginal discomfort – itching or burning
+- vaginal and vulval discomfort – itching or burning

 - redness or swelling of the vagina or vulva

 - redness and swelling and sometimes splits or cracks in the genital skin

 - stinging or burning while urinating or during .